Neroli Essential Oil Properties (Citrus aurantium)

 - Neroli essential oil blends well with benzoin, geranium, lavender, sandalwood, jasmine, rosemary, ylang-ylang and any citrus based essential oil.
 Mix with a carrier oil for topical applications.

-- Pospartum blend: use 7 drops of lavender, 3 drops of neroli in 100 ml of carrier oil for lower postpartum depression, anxiety.*
+- As a postpartum blend use 7 drops of lavender, 3 drops of neroli in 100 ml of carrier oil to help lower postpartum depression and anxiety.*

 - To boost confidence, create a spray by mixing 20 drops of neroli and 20 drops of petitgrain oil in 8 ounces of water.